Forms of Cannabis

 Activation time: Immediately after inhalation

-How it works: You ingest the cannabis by mouth, by placing the tincture under your tongue.
+How it works: You ingest the medical cannabis by mouth, by placing the tincture under your tongue.

 Activation time: 15 to 30 minutes (a bit slower than vaping)